-6.7.9 The WLC's for Options D1-D3 varied between £11.19m and £28m for Option D1, with higher ongoing maintenance costs to maintain sub optimal alignments and clearances.
-For these reasons this option was graded Highly Unsupportive from a cost point.
+6.6.8 The WLC's for Options C1-C3 varied between £11.19m and £28m for Option C1 due to the impact on the rock cutting and potential mine remediation works, between 2-4 times that of the preferred option A1 and with higher ongoing maintenance costs to maintain sub optimal alignments and clearances.
+For these reasons this option was graded Highly Unsupportive from a cost point

-6.7.10 Option C (including all sub-options) is Highly Unsupportive as the track lower will necessitate significant rock breakout and restabilising works due to the underlying geology in this area, with rock levels found to be at between 450mm and 750mm.
+6.6.9 Option C (including all sub-options) is Highly Unsupportive as the track lower will necessitate significant rock breakout and restabilising works due to the underlying geology in this area, with rock levels found to be at between 450mm and 750mm.
 The works are also in an area of known mine workings which would require significant stabilisation to support the railway.
-Track lowering will also have destabilising effect on the abutment foundations and the existing steep rock cutting slopes on the approaches (noting that the Up side cutting slopes west of HUL4/15 already have an Earthworks Hazard Category of D i.e., High Risk).
+Track lowering will also have destabilising effect on the abutment foundations and the existing steep rock cutting slopes on the approaches (noting that the Up side cutting slopes west of HUL4/14 already have an Earthworks Hazard Category of D i.e., High Risk).
 A track lower of this magnitude would likely undermine the Upside abutment foundations due to its close proximity to the Up line (1.7m lateral distance).
-Therefore, it would be necessary to underpin the abutment foundation by installation of pali radice piles through the historic fabric (Refer to figure below) or a similar alternative method.
+Therefore, it would be necessary to underpin the abutment foundation by installation of pali radice piles (Refer Figure 3 below) or a similar alternative method.
 The Downside abutment would be assumed to be unaffected by the proposed track lower as it is some distance away (>9m) from the Down line.

-Figure 8 - Track lower section (radice piles shown in dashed red line)
+Figure 8 - track lower section - (pali radice piles shown in dashed red line)

-- 6.7.11 In addition to this, extensive works would also be required to the approaches along the cutting.
+- 6.6.10 In addition to this, extensive works would also be required to the approaches along the cutting.
 This would be achieved by stabilising the existing cutting slopes with rock bolting, netting or additional retention as appropriate.
-The extent of the stabilisation would be likely to be in the region of approximately a few hundred metres to the approach/exit of the structure. - 6.7.12 Modification works would also be required to the existing masonry parapets in order to raise their height to a minimum of 1.5m with the addition of steeple coping (anti-climb measure) for the purpose of protection against electrocution from the proposed OLE system.
+The extent of the stabilisation would be likely to be in the region of approximately a few hundred metres to the approach/exit of the structure. - 6.6.11 Modification works would be required to the existing masonry parapets in order to raise their height to a minimum of 1.8m with the addition of steeple coping (anti-climb measure) for the purpose of protection against electrocution from the proposed OLE system.
 Since the height of the existing parapets are approximately 1m, the considerable increase in height will require rebuilding them rather than just extending vertically.